Gravity Records

 Gravity is an underground independent record label from San Diego.
 It was formed in 1991 by Matt Anderson, a member of the influential underground band Heroin.
 It has been central in developing and promoting the "San Diego sound" – an idiosyncratic form of post-hardcore with loose, chaotic musicianship and vocals, initiated by Heroin, Antioch Arrow, and Clikatat Ikatowi, as well as Mohinder from the Bay Area and Angel Hair from Colorado.
 The sound is associated with the first wave of screamo, and the label played an important role in the development of post-hardcore in the 1990s.
 Gravity has also branched out into other forms of experimental or independent music, releasing seminal early works by Unwound, Black Dice, The Rapture, and a full-length from Man Is The Bastard.
+The label has no affliation with the Capitol Records subsidiary Gravity Inc Records.